DIY-Recording-Equipment/diyre-libdoc/old guides/hc1.md

 {% lightbox 'https://www.diyrecordingequipment.com/products/hc1', 'md' %}

-Thank you for purchasing a <a href="[kit url in store]">HC1</a>
+Thank you for purchasing a [HC1]([kit url in store])

 This guide is for the HC1 full kit, which includes a chassis and power supply.
-If you are building the partial kit, head over to the <a href="https://www.diyrecordingequipment.com/pages/hc1-assembly-guide">HC1 Partial Kit Assembly Guide</a>.
+If you are building the partial kit, head over to the [HC1 Partial Kit Assembly Guide](https://www.diyrecordingequipment.com/pages/hc1-assembly-guide).

-If this is your first DIY project ever, we recommend reading our <a href="http://www.diyrecordingequipment.com/pages/getting-started">Getting Started Guide</a>.
+If this is your first DIY project ever, we recommend reading our [Getting Started Guide](http://www.diyrecordingequipment.com/pages/getting-started).

 ## Required Tools